mathcovax/seaence/docs/deploy/vue-front.md

 ## 1. Check build script scripts/build.sh
 Check if your service build command is in `scripts/build.sh`.

+## 2. Add env var you need
+Envs var is globals with all front service.
+If you want add var to build new service, add then in BUILD_FRONT_ENV secret.
+D'ont forget envs var of all front services.

-## 2. Add nginx conf in github action secret
+## 3. Add nginx conf in github action secret
 [Here.](https://github.com/mathcovax/seaence/settings/secrets/actions)

 format name: [SERVICE_NAME]_NGINX_CONF